junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean returns an unimpressed look.
 "Let me, umm, just try one more time, just to be sure."

 Glancing up, he prays hard and loud, "Castiel, Angel of the Lord, if you have your ears on, come pick us up here, alright?
-Or we're gonna do something that *possibly* could break the history, you hear me?"
+Or we're gonna do something that can *possibly* break the history, you hear me?"

 He waits.
 One second.
 Two seconds.
 Three seconds.
 No stir of air, no wings, no feathered angel.
 No Cas.